fb-co/devsbunker/important_todo.md

 -   [x] Issues with following people and changing passwords/deleting account authentication
     -   jac was (and still is) stoopid

+-   [ ] Add likeAmt and more options menu to project cards (mobile & desktop)

 ## Low Priority

 -   [x] Optimize notification bell, and make a standardized component (ill do this)